lekkala02/aw-coding-challenge/README.md

 > Note: For each challenge(aside from Request #3 and #4) you will want to implement your code in the existing CodingChallenge projects.

+> Note: For each task, please include a brief description of what you did to resolve the task.
+For bugs, also include a brief description of what you found was wrong.

 ## Setup

 There should be no setup required aside from downloading the source code, validating all packages are downloaded, and compiling / running the application within IIS Express.
 It's recommended that you use Visual Studio Community edition if you do not already have Visual Studio.